 Further afield, the Wannie Line walk will take you onto both the Wannie and Rothbury railway lines.
 Trains once steamed along these two lines, carrying Wallington's stone, lime, coal and livestock, as well as passengers, but now nature and wildlife have taken them over.

 If you fancy a good leg stretch, you can walk across open moorland and around the shores of Fontburn Reservoir on the Greenleighton Moor walk.
 Look out for the wild orchids, rare fossils and ancient cup and ring marks on this challenging walk past some of the oldest archaeology on the Wallington estate.

-You'll find full route details below, and you also can pick up a copy of the different walking trails from the visitor reception kiosk.
+You'll find full route details below, and you also can pick up a copy of the different walking trails from the Welcome & Information building.